 - 1. Check if you are eligible to apply as per the terms of the Red Herring Prospectus and under applicable law, rules, regulations, guidelines and approvals; - 2.
 Ensure that you have Bid within the Price Band; - 3.
 Ensure that you have mentioned the correct ASBA Account number (for all Bidders other than Retail Individual Investors Bidding using the UPI Mechanism) in the Bid cum Application Form and such ASBA account belongs to you and no one else.
-Further, Retail Individual Investors using the UPI Mechanism were also required to mention their UPI ID and use only his/her own bank account which is linked to his/her UPI ID; - 4.
-Retail Individual Investors Bidding using the UPI Mechanism were required to ensure that the bank, with which they have their bank account, where the funds equivalent to the application amount was available for blocking is UPI 2.0 certified by NPCI before submitting the ASBA Form to any of the Designated Intermediaries; - 5.
-Retail Individual Investors Bidding using the UPI Mechanism through the SCSBs and mobile applications were required to ensure that the name of the bank appears in the list of SCSBs which are live on UPI, as displayed on the SEBI website.
-Retail Individual Investors were required to ensure that the name of the app and the UPI handle which was used for making the application appeared on the list displayed on the SEBI website.
-An application made using incorrect UPI handle or using a bank account of an SCSB or bank which was not mentioned on the SEBI website was liable to be rejected; - 6.
+Further, Retail Individual Investors using the UPI Mechanism must also mention their UPI ID and shall use only his/her own bank account which is linked to his/her UPI ID; - 4.
+Retail Individual Investors Bidding using the UPI Mechanism shall ensure that the bank, with which they have their bank account, where the funds equivalent to the application amount are available for blocking is UPI 2.0 certified by NPCI before submitting the ASBA Form to any of the Designated Intermediaries; - 5.
+Retail Individual Investors Bidding using the UPI Mechanism through the SCSBs and mobile applications shall ensure that the name of the bank appears in the list of SCSBs which are live on UPI, as displayed on the SEBI website.
+Retail Individual Investors shall ensure that the name of the app and the UPI handle which is used for making the application appears on the list displayed on the SEBI website.
+An application made using incorrect UPI handle or using a bank account of an SCSB or bank which is not mentioned on the SEBI website is liable to be rejected; - 6.
 Read all the instructions carefully and complete the Bid cum Application Form in the prescribed form; - 7.
-Ensure that the details about the PAN, DP ID, Client ID and UPI ID (where applicable) were correct and the Bidders depository account is active, as Allotment of the Equity Shares will be in dematerialized form only; - 8.
-Ensure that the Bid cum Application Form bearing the stamp of a Designated Intermediary was submitted to the Designated Intermediary at the Bidding Centre within the prescribed time.
-Retail Individual Investors using UPI Mechanism, could submit their ASBA Forms with Syndicate Members, Registered

-Brokers, RTAs or CDPs and ensure that the ASBA Form contains the stamp of such Designated Intermediary;
+Ensure that the details about the PAN, DP ID, Client ID and UPI ID (where applicable) are correct and the Bidders depository account is active, as Allotment of the Equity Shares will be in dematerialized form only; - 8.
+Ensure that your Bid cum Application Form bearing the stamp of a Designated Intermediary is submitted to the Designated Intermediary at the Bidding Centre within the prescribed time.
+Retail Individual Investors using UPI Mechanism, may submit their ASBA Forms with Syndicate Members, Registered Brokers, RTAs or CDPs and should ensure that the ASBA Form contains the stamp of such Designated Intermediary;